Craig Roberts

 Composer, arranger and former BBC radio presenter, Roy adjudicated at virtually every major brass band competition in the world and held conducting appointments with most of the top brass bands, most notably with Black Dyke, Fairey Engineering, Besses of the Barn and Sun Life.

 Roy conducted 5 winning performances at the British Open (with four different bands) and also won the National Brass Championships at the Royal Albert Hall.
-He wrote five books on brass band history and remained one of the leading figures in band education and the brass band world until his death in 2011.
+He wrote five books on brass band history and remained one of the leading figures in band education and the brass band world until his passing in 2011.

 In addition to working with Dr. Newsome at university, Craig also invited Roy to feature in the first Welsh Brass Arts Festival in 2001.
 At the event Roy directed the massed bands of Leyland and Parc & Dare in the premiere performance of his own arrangement of Highlights from Carmina Burana, and also a revision of his superb arrangement of the Witches Sabbath from Berlioz' Symphonie Fantastique, both of which were commissioned by Craig and the festival.